anoshenko/rui/README.md

 		rui.BlurRadius: 8.0,
 	})

-ViewShadow, ViewShadow array, ViewShadow textual representation can be assigned as a value to the "text-shadow" property (see above, section "The 'shadow' property").
+ShadowProperty, ShadowProperty array, ShadowProperty textual representation can be assigned as a value to the "text-shadow" property (see above, section "The 'shadow' property").

 You can get the value of this property using the function

-	func GetTextShadows(view View, subviewID ...string) []ViewShadow
+	func GetTextShadows(view View, subviewID ...string) []ShadowProperty

 If no shadow is specified, then this function will return an empty array